End of tax year planning – have you utilised all your allowances? Act now

 For these reasons, it may benefit to consider the merits of setting up a limited company for buy-to-let properties that you hold personally.
 More information on this can be found here.

-Whilst this increase isn’t for another year, it would be frugal to check that this has been included in any cash-flow calculations beyond 2022 and to consider the impact this increase will have on your business going forward.
+It is important to check that this has been included in cash-flow calculations for the year ahead and to consider the impact this increase will have on your business.

 End of year tax planning – Other items to consider

 The tax year-end also provides an opportunity to review your business activities, and to look at ways to be more tax efficient.
 Other items to consider include:

 Accounting dates – is your own year-end date at the most useful point in the year for your company?
 Would it be advantageous to align this with a key date in your business calendar?